Arnav-On-Top/Personal-Knowledge-Navigator-/README.md

-    ├── connectors/         # Stubs for future real connectors ├── retrieval/          # Stubs for semantic search └── citation/           # Stubs for advanced grounding 🔧 Configuration
+    ├── connectors/         # Stubs for future real connectors ├── retrieval/          # Stubs for semantic search └── citation/           # Stubs for advanced grounding

+---

+## Configuration

-Copy .env.example to .env and adjust values (optional – defaults work with mock data):
+Copy `.env.example` to `.env` and adjust values (optional – defaults work with mock data):

-env
 API_HOST=0.0.0.0
 API_PORT=8000
 DEBUG=false
 LOG_LEVEL=INFO

+---

-🔌 Adding Real Data Sources (Roadmap)
+## Adding Real Data Sources (Roadmap)

-The system is designed to be extended:
+The system is designed to be extended.
+To add a new data source:

-Database Connector – Implement src/connectors/database.py

-API Connector – Implement src/connectors/api.py

-Vector Store – Implement src/retrieval/search.py with embeddings

-Knowledge Graph – Implement src/connectors/knowledge_graph.py
+1. Implement a connector class in `src/connectors/` (e.g., `database.py`).
+2. Inherit from `BaseConnector` (see placeholder files).
+3. Register the connector with the navigator using `add_source()`.

-See inline comments in placeholder files for guidance.
+Refer to inline comments in the placeholder files for guidance.

+---

-🧪 Testing (Planned)
+## Testing (Planned)

-Test files are stubbed in tests/.
-When ready:
+Test stubs are located in the `tests/` directory.
+When ready, run:

-bash
 pytest
 pytest --cov=src

+---

-🌟 Key Design Principles
+## Key Design Principles

-Multi‑source ready – Plugin architecture for connectors
+- **Multi‑source ready** – Plugin architecture for connectors.

-Permission enforcement – RBAC + ABAC, organization isolation
+- **Permission enforcement** – RBAC + ABAC with organization isolation.

-Grounded answers – Citations with confidence scores
+- **Grounded answers** – Citations with confidence scores.

-Hallucination reduction – Risk assessment per answer
+- **Hallucination reduction** – Risk assessment per answer.

-Async/await – Non‑blocking I/O for scalability
+- **Async/await** – Non‑blocking I/O for scalability.

+---

-🤝 Contributing
+## Contributing

-Contributions welcome!
-Especially:
+Contributions are welcome, especially for:

-Real connectors (PostgreSQL, REST APIs, Chroma)
+- Real connectors (PostgreSQL, REST APIs, Chroma, Neo4j).

-Semantic search implementation
+- Semantic search implementation (embeddings + vector store).

-Unit tests
+- Unit tests.

-Additional examples
+- Additional examples.

+---

-📄 License
+## License

 MIT License – see repository for details.

+---

-Built with ❤️ – a functional foundation ready for enterprise AI retrieval.
+**Built with ❤️ – a functional foundation ready for enterprise AI retrieval.**